puokl/Fruit_project/README.md

 - Integration with Tableau: To elevate the power of the collected data, our software seamlessly integrates with Tableau, a leading data visualization platform.

+## AdditionalInfo
+- We are using ElephantSQL server
+- Inside the server/seeder folder you can find an example of the data structure in form of csv file and database tables
+- The seeder.js file was used to insert the 5000 rows of data into the database